 A free and nutritious breakfast is offered to everyone during the morning work period.

 Lunch

-Lunch is an important part of the children's workday.
+• Lunch is an important part of the children's workday.
 This meal provides an opportunity to socialize and renew energy while practicing grace and courtesy with the other children and staff.

-Steele offers free standard lunches each day for all students.
+Rodriguez offers free standard lunches each day for all students.
 The lunch menu will be located on the school website.
 Certain medical dietary restrictions can be accommodated.
-You will need to feel out a dietary restriction form from our school nurse, Ms. Jamie.
-Without this form, your child will continue to be served a standard lunch.
+You will need to feel out a dietary restriction form from our school nurse, Ms. Betsy.
+All proper medical documentation must be submitted with your dietary restriction form.
+Without this form, ad proper medical documentation your child will continue to be served a standard lunch.

 If you choose to send lunch with your child, please note that some classes are a nut-free environment due to other student's allergies.
 We ask that you check with your child's teacher before sending items containing nuts, including peanut butter.
-Sandwiches, cheese and crackers, and rolled lunch meat (even cold pizza) are healthy alternatives.
+Sandwiches, cheese, and crackers, and rolled lunch meat (even cold pizza) are healthy alternatives.
 Milk and water will be provided, so please do not send other drinks.
 We will return the uneaten portion of your child's lunch so that you know what they have consumed and can make appropriate adjustments.
 Please do not bring or send fast food/carry-out lunches for your child.